nelsenW/Parley/README.md

  - Users can create messages
  - Users can edit their messages
  - Users can delete their messages
- - Users can send emojis in their messages, thanks to the React Emoji Picker package
+ - Users can send pictures in their messages as well using FileReader and AWS

 ### Servers:

  - Users can create servers
- - Users can choose which server to work on
- - Users can invite other users to their servers and join other servers
+ - Users can explore different servers to join
  - Users can switch between the servers that they're members of

 ### Channels:

- - Only the owner of the workspace can create channels to have group conversations with other users from same workspace
+ - Users can create channels to have group conversations with other users from same server
- - Users can edit their owned channels
  - Users can delete their owned channels

 ### Direct Messages:

- - Users can create new conversations with selected members from same workspace and chat with them
+ - Users can create new conversations with friends and chat with them
+ - DMs oppertae in the same sense Messages doe

-### Search:
+### Friends:

- - When creating a new message, users can search to which user, channel, or existing conversation they want to send it
- - Users can search for users that are not members of the workspace they're currently signed in, and add them to it
+-
+-

 ---